scry-index · project details

 why not BTreeMap

-Rust's BTreeMap is the standard sorted container.
-It works well for general use, but at scale two costs dominate: O(log n) comparisons per lookup, and cache misses from pointer-chasing through tree nodes.
+Rust's BTreeMap is the standard sorted container and it's fine for most cases.
+But at scale two costs dominate: O(log n) comparisons per lookup, and cache misses from pointer-chasing through tree nodes.
+Under concurrency it gets worse - readers have to take a lock alongside writers, so contention scales with thread count.

 02